-- Encourage positive visitor behaviours (i.e. disposing of waste in the correct bins, encouraging the BYO, bring your own, culture) - Provide more thorough information for visitors in regards to freedom camping, paid accommodation, public facilities, cafe and shop hours, etc. - Ensure the marketing of Raglan aligns with Raglan Naturally and create a cohesive marketing message across all promotional outlets - Maintain the character of the town, keep the Raglan vibe alive - Work with local community groups to develop educational and sustainable visitor experiences - Ensure a range of authentic experiences that help to showcase our people, our landscape, our stories, our history, our place - Create a more connected experience where visitors and locals alike can easily walk or ride between community destinations (work alongside WDC to further develop bike pathways and walkways around the community) - Work with the business group and the Raglan Business Chamber to develop hospitality and customer service training programmes for locals, including youth
+- " Encourage positive visitor behaviours (i.e. disposing of waste in the correct bins, encouraging the BYO, bring your own, - " Provide more thorough information for visitors in regards to freedom camping, paid accommodation, public facilities, cafe and shop hours, etc. - " Ensure the marketing of Raglan aligns with Raglan Naturally and create a cohesive marketing message across all promotional - " Maintain the character of the town, keep the Raglan vibe alive - " Work with local community groups to develop educational and sustainable visitor experiences - " Ensure a range of authentic experiences that help to showcase our people, our landscape, our stories, our history, our - " Create a more connected experience where visitors and locals alike can easily walk or ride between community destinations (work alongside WDC to further develop bike pathways and walkways around the community) - " Communicate sustainable tourism business practices to new and interested tourism business operators

-- Work with the business group and the Raglan Business Chamber to communicate sustainable tourism business practices to new and interested tourism business operators - Work with the business group to establish and share a Raglan branding, in line with Raglan Naturally - so that businesses who choose to brand themselves using the name 'Raglan' in their business can be consistent with the character of Raglan when operating within the community and when promoting their product or service outside of the community.
+- " Develop hospitality and customer service training programmes for locals, including - " Work with the business group to establish and share a Raglan branding, in line with Raglan Naturally - so that businesses who choose to brand themselves using the name 'Raglan' in their business can be consistent with the character of Raglan when operating within the community and when promoting their product or service outside of the community.
 Keeping in line with the Raglan Naturally values, promoting a sustainable business model.
-Remembering that by using the 'Raglan' name, they are representing the Raglan community and what the community stands for and believes in. - Develop and showcase a sense of localism, e.g. ensure visitors know when local produce is being used in cafes or sold in shops
+Remembering that by using the 'Raglan' name, they are representing the Raglan community and what the community stands for and believes in. - " Develop and showcase a sense of localism, e.g. ensure visitors know when local produce is being used in cafes or sold in - " Develop a tourism training programme for locals to gain skills in the hospitality and service industry - " Work with Raglan Business Chamber to develop a Destination Management Organisation.

+Education

-Education Mātauranga
+Mātauranga